tylerowen/Barista-Resume/README.md

 ### Objective

-**Strong working knowledge of spirits and cocktails, built through bartending, beer service, and a fine dining role that demanded real command of the drink list.
-I approach cocktails by understanding why they work, not just how to make them — and stay calm and efficient even when things get busy.**
+**Experienced Bartender with strong working knowledge of spirits and cocktails, built through wine experience, event bartending, and a fine dining role that demanded real command of the drink list.
+I approach cocktails by understanding why they work, not just how to make them and stay calm and efficient even when things get busy.
+Proficient with counter and cocktail service**

 ---